-- Clergy members- primarily delivers speeches and sermons to a group, conducts special occasions like weddings, funerals and provides spiritual knowledge to the people.
+- Clergy members- primarily deliver speeches and sermons to a group, conducts special occasions like weddings, funerals and provide spiritual knowledge to the people.
 A Master's degree is preferred, which can be obtained from a seminary or divinity school.

 - Theology teachers-a person can work in schools or as a professor in college.
 A teaching degree is preferred.
 Education in Theology is a given in this job.

-- Spiritual Leaders- They are guide to the parishioners and worshippers and are most revered.
+- Spiritual Leaders- They are guided to the parishioners and worshippers and are most revered.
 They conduct meetings with the spiritual leaders of other religions to discuss theological issues.

 Salary in theology career depends on the position you hold.
 As per recent reports, a clergy member can earn an average of $42,000 to $44,000 annually, while religious directors can make as much as $36000.

 Some of the most sought after places in the US for the Theology are Arizona, Virginia, Florida, Washington, Michigan, and Iowa.

 According to the U.S Bureau of Labor Statistics (BLS), a growth rate of 15% on jobs is anticipated for a postsecondary teacher from 2008-2018.
 The Job growth rate for religious activities directors and clergy members, including spiritual leaders is expected to rise by 7-13% in the years from 2008-2018.

 General admission requirements

 Generally, to get admission in an undergraduate program for Theology, a high school diploma would be okay.
 For graduate programs, a completion of a bachelor's degree program is required; also, there are a few schools, which would only take students who have studied Theology.
 Sometimes, students are expected to showcase their previous Ministry experience and a dedication to the Church to get admitted into a theological degree program.
 In case, someone wants to pursue a Master's in Theology; he needs to have a Masters Degree in Divinity.